bablokb/circuitpython-esp32at/doc/dev_guide.md

   - `pt_policy`: Set passthrough-policy.
 One of
     `[transport.PT_OFF, transport.PT_AUTO, transport.PT_MANUAL]`.
 Defaults
      to `transport.PT_OFF`.
 See section below for details.
-    `True`.
-The default AT firmware allows up to five parallel connections.
   - `debug`: If `True`, traces AT requests and responses.
 Defaults to `False`.
   - `ipv4_dns_defaults`: see section below
   - `country_settings`: see section below